tshort/FunctionalModels.jl/README.md

 algebraic equations.
 Non-causal models tend to match their physical counterparts in terms of their specification and implementation.

 Causal modeling is where all signals have an input and an output, and the flow of information is clear.
 Simulink is the highest-profile example.
+The problem with causal modeling is that it is difficult to build up models of components.

 The highest profile noncausal modeling tools are in the [Modelica](www.modelica.org) family.
 The MathWorks company also has